LINDGRENBA/online-marketplace/README.md

 ## Known Bugs

-There are no known bugs at this time.
+There are no known bugs at this time, however anticipate update to javascript to fine tune how input is gathered and returned in receipt div.

 ## Support and contact details